Meet Our Team

 Susan's path started as a child at an Ottawa horse farm that was organized for the disabled.
 Watching how horses live in the moment and do not judge made a life-long impact.
 Over the years, Susan rode, showed, evented, became a technical delegate, a stadium jumper judge and ground jury member.
 She served on numerous horse affiliated committees and is a current member of the Ottawa Valley Hunt.
 Read More

 Val, having sold her beloved daughter Kenra's farm Willaway to Susan over a decade ago, became a huge supporter and adopted mother of Susan from that day on.
-At 98 years young, Val has recently published her second book "Shared Treasures".
+At 98 years young, Val published her second book "Shared Treasures".
 With stories written by both Val and others, Willaway was included.
 People are still enjoying "My Horse, My Passion".
-Val is frequently in the news as an inspiration to many.
-Immensely busy and still riding on occasion, Val can be reached at email@example.com if you would like a copy of her book.
+Val was frequently in the news as an inspiration to many.

 Gillian Phillips began riding at the age of eight on the farm pony “Shelley”.
 Since then her love of the sport blossomed into a full-time coaching career.